HOGENT-frontendweb/frontendweb-cursus/1-react_basics/index.md

       This HTML file is a template.
       If you open it directly in the browser, you will see an empty page.

-      You can add webfonts, meta tags, or analytics to this file.
+      You can add web fonts, meta tags, or analytics to this file.
       The build step will place the bundled scripts into the <body> tag.

       To begin the development, run `npm start` or `yarn start`.